top of page

 We recognize the importance of economic stability and growth and believe collective wellbeing can enhance these things.
 And, in a world where knowledge economies are necessary for economic competitiveness, we believe collective brain health — resulting in strong brain capital [1] — is the primary driver for both economic growth and societal wellbeing.
 [2]

-We curate brain health, mental health, and wellbeing programs for global-scale events to this end.
-We do this through two unique areas of expertise: dialogues for action and lived experience inclusion.
+We curate global-level brain health, mental health, and wellbeing programs to this end.
+We do this through two unique areas of expertise: global mental health consulting and lived experience engagement.
 We frequently work with partners across sectors.
 We are based in Europe with a network that reaches all six continents.

 Individuals deserve to thrive.